BCE: The Persian armies of Cyrus the Great captured

 1921: In New York City, attorney Allen Blaustein and his wife the former Rose Brickman gave birth to law professor and “constitution drafter Albert P. Blaustein.

 1921: According to New York City political leaders yesterday's drop in voter registration, as compared with both the first day's registration and that of last year was mainly due to the fact that the Jewish holiday, Yom Kippur began yesterday evening.
 “In many instances Jewish registration inspectors left their booths at sundown” which delayed registration for those waiting in line.
 “The Jewish holiday kept the registration down on the East side of

 and other East side locations because Jews did not come out to register on the

 observing Yom Kippur was a universal factor among Jews regardless of

-Chairman of one of the registration boards and a co-religionist serving on the
+of one of the registration boards and a co-religionist serving on the board

-was challenged by waiting voters he replied, “We are sorry, but you observe
+challenged by waiting voters he replied, “We are sorry, but you observe your

-The Board of Elections admitted that it had not even considered the
+Board of Elections admitted that it had not even considered the disruption that

-disruption that would take place when voter registration coincided with the
+would take place when voter registration coincided with the most important

 1923: In Brooklyn, David Slutsky, a cab driver and Mae Rodin Slutsky, a manicurist gave birth to Jean Evelyn Slutksy who gained fame as Jean Nidetch, founder of Weight Watchers.
 “The story of the establishment of Weight Watchers International begins with the personal story of a New York housewife who wanted to succeed at losing weight.
 In 1963, Mrs. Jean Nidetch , a Jewish woman in her forties, who had experienced many failed attempts at losing weight and gaining weight, decided to lose weight forever.”
 So begins the saga as described by the Weight Watchers Program.
 There are those who say the program is very Jewish.
 Like Moses, Ms. Nidetch started with a list of foods you could not eat and book.